Deep Time Series Models: A Comprehensive Survey and Benchmark: Acknowledgments

-\begin{IEEEbiography}[{ }]{Jianmin Wang} received the BE degree from Peking University, China, in 1990, and the ME and PhD degrees in computer software from Tsinghua University, China, in 1992 and 1995, respectively.
+\begin{IEEEbiography}[{ }]{Jianmin Wang} received the BE degree from Peking University in 1990, and the ME and PhD degrees in computer software from Tsinghua University in 1992 and 1995, respectively.
 He is a full professor with the School of Software, Tsinghua University.
 His research interests include Big Data management systems and large-scale data analytics.
 He led to developing a product data and lifecycle management system, which has been deployed in hundreds of enterprises in China.
-He is leading the development of the Tsinghua DataWay Big Data platform in the National Engineering Lab for Big Data Software. \end{IEEEbiography}
+He is leading the development of the Tsinghua DataWay Big Data platform and Apache IoTDB time series database systems in the National Engineering Lab for Big Data Software. \end{IEEEbiography}